Evasion Adversarial Attacks Remain Impractical Against ML-based Network Intrusion Detection Systems, Especially Dynamic

 \subsubsection{Taxonomy of Adversarial Attacks in Network Security}

-Several researchers have taxonomized adversarial attacks in the network and cybersecurity \cite{ibitoye2019threat,rosenberg2021adversarial}.
-Here are some terms used to classify adversarial attacks in network security. \paragraph{Attackers' Knowledge} In \textbf{White-box Attacks}, the attackers have complete knowledge of the attacked ML model (which ML algorithm was used, gradient, hyperparameters, etc.).
-The complete opposite is \textbf{Black-box Attacks}, where the attackers have no knowledge of the attacked ML model.
-However, in most cases, researchers assume that the attackers crafting black-box attacks have access to the target ML system's output.
-Thus, the attackers can create a substitute model (pretty close to the attacked model) by \textbf{querying} the targeted system.
-Then they use that substitute system to get the knowledge they need to attack. \textbf{Grey-box Attacks} lie between them (the attackers have "some" knowledge of the attacked ML system). \paragraph{Attackers' Approaches} In \textbf{Evasion Attacks}, the attackers aim to deceive the ML model at the decision time.
+\textbf{Attackers' Approaches:} In \textbf{Evasion Attacks}, which is the main focus of this paper, attackers aim to deceive the ML model during the decision-making process by adding carefully crafted perturbations to the input data.
 Like \cite{ibitoye2019analyzing}, where a perturbation is added to the features to make the IoT ML intrusion detection model output the wrong classification.
 As for \textbf{Poisoning Attacks}, the attackers add malicious samples to the training datasets (dataset contamination).
 Like \cite{nguyen2020poisoning}, where a data poisoning attack against a federated learning-based IoT intrusion detection system allowed the adversaries to implant a backdoor into the ML detection model to wrongly classify malicious traffic as benign.
-In \textbf{Model Stealing Attacks}, an attacker can probe a black box model to extract all the vital information to create a "clone" model very close to the target model.
+In \textbf{Model Stealing Attacks}, an attacker can probe a black box model to extract all the vital information to create a ``clone'' model very close to the target model.
 It is worth mentioning that ML models in a monumental system like NIDS are very expensive, and requires a lot of resources to create.
 Thus, stealing them will be a massive loss to the associations that created them.
 The main focus of this paper is evasion attacks.
 Regarding \textbf{Backdoor Attacks}, the attackers aim to embed a backdoor into the ML model.
 The backdoored model operates normally when processing inputs lacking the trigger.
 However, it is misdirected to perform the attacker’s sub-task once the secret trigger is presented in the input \cite{gao2020backdoor}.